norman-albusberger/ViteAlpineBootstrapStarter/readme.md

 ![Bootstrap Version](https://img.shields.io/badge/bootstrap-5.3.1-purple)

 ## Why ViteAlpineBootstrapStarter?
 In today's fast-paced digital world, efficiency is key to web application development.
-The Starter template provides developers with a comprehensive solution to kickstart their projects more swiftly and efficiently.
+The Starter template provides developers with a comprehensive single page application solution to kickstart their projects more swiftly and efficiently.
 I believe in valuing the time of developers, aiming to minimize the effort in project initialization and configuration with this template.

 ## Table of Contents
 <!-- TOC -->